2016–17 Manchester City F.C. season: FA Cup

-As a Premier League club, Manchester City entered the competition in the third round, drawing West Ham United away from home.
+As a Premier League club, Manchester City entered the competition in the third round proper, drawing West Ham United away from home.

 League Cup

-As a European club, Manchester City entered the competition in the third round, drawing Swansea City away from home.
+As a club participating in European competition, Manchester City entered the competition in the third round, drawing Swansea City away from home.

 UEFA Champions League

-In the first season under the reign of Pep Guardiola, hopes were high for Manchester City as they progressed to the knock-out phase after finishing second in the group that featured Guardiola's former team, Barcelona.
+In the first season under the reign of Pep Guardiola, hopes were high for Manchester City as they progressed to the knockout phase after finishing second in the group that featured Guardiola's former team, Barcelona.
 City lost their away match to Barça 0–4, but then rebounded to win 3–1 at home.
-In the round of 16 City were drawn with Monaco and were expected to progress to the quarterfinals.
-The Blues were trailing 1–2 and 2–3 in their home match before scoring three unanswered goals and winning 5–3.
-In the away game, the Cityzens were down 0–2 when Leroy Sané scored and seemingly brought the ticket to the quarterfinals to Man City, but Tiémoué Bakayoko's late goal meant that Monaco progressed further and City were eliminated.
+In the round of 16, the Blues were drawn with Monaco and were expected to progress to the quarter-finals.
+City were trailing 1–2 and 2–3 in their home match before scoring three unanswered goals and winning 5–3.
+In the away game, the Cityzens were down 0–2 when Leroy Sané scored and seemingly brought the ticket to the quarter-finals to Man City; however, Tiémoué Bakayoko's late goal meant that Monaco progressed further and City were eliminated.

 Play-off round

 The draw for the Champions League play-off round took place on 5 August 2016.
-Manchester City were a seeded team in the league route.
-They were drawn against Steaua București of Romania.
+Manchester City were a seeded team in the league path, and they were drawn against Steaua București of Romania.